- Release Notes

 Path is a visualized sequence of the scenes in the demo, which is displayed in Path View.
 Studio automatically builds a path as you add scenes, transitions, and gestures to your project.
 It is a good practice to check your demo path regularly to ensure that your transition flow is created as intended.
 For troubleshooting tips, see Check Path View.

-The Path Mode enables to create a multi-directional swipe with a series of predefined stop points, transitioning to different scenes until the user lifts the finger.
+The Path Mode lets you create a multi-directional swipe with a series of predefined stop points, transitioning to different scenes until the user lifts the finger.
 For details, see Path Mode.

 A percentage value used to randomize transitions.
 For details, see Randomized Transitions.